Last Updated on May 11, 2021

 For example, if your ultimate dream is to be your own boss and start a business, you probably shouldn’t have any conflicting, intermediary goals about climbing the corporate ladder with your current employer.
 No, we’re not trying to say that getting a promotion at work is a bad thing.
 But if that promotion gets in the way of you dedicating the time and resources you need in order to set up your business – then yes, that’s a problem.

-Lastly, goals need to be time-bound.
+Lastly, SMART financial goals need to be time-bound.
 For those of us who are deadline-oriented (i.e. procrastinators), this is especially important.
 If you don’t set a deadline for your goal, the best case scenario is that you complete your goal more slowly than necessary.
 The worst case scenario is that you never achieve it, because without a deadline, you’ll be inclined to push it off, let other things take precedence, or just never get around to it.

 Example of a SMART financial goal